Ziad Jarrah: Training in Afghanistan

-In late 1999, Jarrah, Mohamed Atta, Marwan al-Shehhi, Said Bahaji, and Ramzi bin al-Shibh decided to travel to Chechnya to fight Russian soldiers in the Second Chechen War.
-Khalid al-Masri and Mohamedou Ould Slahi convinced them at the last minute to travel instead to Afghanistan to meet with Osama bin Laden and train for terrorist attacks.
-Jarrah was known as Abu Tariq al-Lubnaani by al-Qaeda.
+In late 1999, Jarrah, together with Mohamed Atta, Marwan al-Shehhi, Said Bahaji, and Ramzi bin al-Shibh, decided to travel to the Muslim Chechen Republic of Ichkeria to participate in jihad against Russian forces in the Second Chechen War.
+At the eleventh hour, however, Khalid al-Masri and Mohamedou Ould Slahi persuaded the group to redirect their journey to Afghanistan, where they were to meet Osama bin Laden and undergo training for terrorist activities.
+Upon arrival, Jarrah was assigned the kunya Abū Ṭāriq (lit. 'the Visitors' Father').

 They were told they were on a highly secret mission and were instructed to return to Germany after the operation and enroll in flight school.
-In October 1999, Ziad Jarrah was filmed at Said Bahaji's wedding with other 9/11 hijackers, including Marwan al-Shehhi.
+In October 1999, Jarrah was filmed at Said Bahaji's wedding with other 9/11 hijackers, including al-Shehhi.

 In 2006, a video surfaced showing Jarrah, still bearded, reading his will in January 2000 along with Mohamed Atta.
 Not long after this, Jarrah shaved his beard and began to act in a more secular way, according to Şengün.
 Many of the future hijackers attempted to hide their radicalism and blend in with the population.
 To hide his travels to Afghanistan (which may have concerned security officials at international airports) Jarrah reported his passport stolen in February 2000 and received a blank duplicate, just as hijackers Atta and Shehhi had done the previous month.

 Jarrah dropped out of the Fachhochschule and began looking at flight schools.
 He claimed that this was to fulfill his childhood dream of being a pilot.
 After looking in several countries, he decided that none of the flight schools in Europe were adequate.
 On the advice of a childhood friend, he prepared to move to the United States.